Gigabit Ethernet: History

 Initially, Gigabit Ethernet was deployed in high-capacity backbone network links (for instance, on a high-capacity campus network).
-In 2000, Apple's Power Mac G4 and PowerBook G4 were the first mass-produced personal computers to feature the 1000BASE-T connection.
+In 2000 and 2001, Apple's Power Mac G4 and PowerBook G4 respectively were the first mass-produced personal computers to feature the 1000BASE-T connection.
 It quickly became a built-in feature in many other computers.

-Half-duplex gigabit links connected through repeater hubs were part of the IEEE specification, but the specification is not updated anymore and full-duplex operation with switches is used exclusively.
+Half-duplex GbE links connected through repeater hubs were part of the IEEE specification, but the specification has not been maintained and full-duplex operation with switches is, in practice, used exclusively.

 Varieties

 There are five physical layer standards for Gigabit Ethernet using optical fiber (1000BASE-X), twisted pair cable (1000BASE-T), or shielded balanced copper cable (1000BASE-CX).

 The IEEE 802.3z standard includes 1000BASE-SX for transmission over multi-mode fiber, 1000BASE-LX for transmission over single-mode fiber, and the nearly obsolete 1000BASE-CX for transmission over shielded balanced copper cabling.
-These standards use 8b/10b encoding, which inflates the line rate by 25%, from 1000 Mbit/s to 1250 Mbit/s, to ensure a DC balanced signal, and allow for clock recovery.
-The symbols are then sent using NRZ.
+These standards use 8b/10b encoding, which adds a 25% overhead, to ensure a DC balanced signal, and allow for clock recovery.
+The symbols are then sent using NRZ line code.

 Optical fiber transceivers are most often implemented as user-swappable modules in SFP form or GBIC on older devices.

 IEEE 802.3ab, which defines the widely used 1000BASE-T interface type, uses a different encoding scheme in order to keep the symbol rate as low as possible, allowing transmission over twisted pair.

-IEEE 802.3ap defines Ethernet Operation over Electrical Backplanes at different speeds.
+IEEE 802.3ap defines Ethernet operation over electrical backplanes at different speeds.

-Ethernet in the First Mile later added 1000BASE-LX10 and -BX10.
+Ethernet in the first mile later added 1000BASE-LX10 and -BX10 extended-distance fiber-optic variants.